-I just hung up from a talent feedback call that I think you might find interesting.
-I was speaking with a sales manager who is dealing with a challenge that most managers deal with at some point in their career.
+After an interesting talent feedback call, I had spoken with a sales manager who was dealing with a challenge that most managers deal with at some point in their career.
 Can you identify with the following situation – and can you learn from this story?

 The good news: The salesperson he is managing is highly talented.
-She has lots of natural ability, and when she is engaged, she’s one of her company’s top performers.
+She has a lot of natural ability, and when she is engaged, she’s one of her company’s top performers.

 The bad news: She is not that engaged.
 She is occupied with other things outside of work and seems to lack the desire and drive to succeed in her job.